-Data is exploding in the business world, and efficient problem solving by decision makers requires immediate and comprehensive access to insight.
-For many organizations is difficult to maintain consistency, clarity, and convenience across all the software used for business-critical initiatives.
+Data is exploding in the business world, and efficient problem-solving by decision-makers requires immediate and comprehensive access to insight.
+For many organizations, it's difficult to maintain consistency, clarity, and convenience across all the software used for business-critical initiatives.

-Consequently, many companies task their IT Managers with finding solutions that will directly support them in their job of managing the BI software that the organization relies upon.
+Consequently, many companies task their IT Managers with finding solutions that will directly support them in their job of managing the business intelligence (BI) software that the organization relies upon.

 But with so much noise in the software sector, it can be time-consuming and labor-intensive to figure out what you should even be looking for.
 It’s a process that often drags out for years.
 Often, by the time a solution is agreed upon by all the necessary levels of the company, implemented, and adopted by end-users, the original analytics needs of the organization have changed.

-No matter the analytics solution you decide to go with, it needs to be easy to manage and capable of handling the data and responsibilities that keep your business humming.
-In the equipment industry, user-friendly analytics are key.
-A tool that adds another layer of complicated processes to employees’ schedule is not going to be widely adopted.
+Your analytics solution of choice needs to be easy to manage and capable of handling the data and responsibilities that keep your business humming.
+In the heavy equipment industry, user-friendly analytics are key.
+A tool that adds another layer of complicated processes to employees’ schedules is not going to be widely adopted.

 Many older BI solutions were built on the traditional data warehouse and multi-dimensional cubes layout, which is designed for analyzing aggregated data.
 However, these systems struggle to query transactional-level detail.
 An in-memory database engine may be the answer for you if your users need to query transactional-level detail and large datasets.

 A comprehensive BI solution won’t do you any good if it ultimately isn’t adopted across the organization.
 Identifying your target audience and understanding how they best use and consume BI is the fastest way to ROI.
 These are your BI user personas.